Increasingly many of our licensed library resources are available via mobile devices - this link will tell you what is available and on what platform.

 When using Online or Internet Resources, consider Search Engines vs. metasites - evaluate resource - consider domain - .edu, .com, .gov, .org, etc.

-Your UCI PhotoID will serve as your copy card for copying and xeroxing.
-It requires that money be added to it by inserting it in one of the Regenerator machines found throughout the UCI Libraries.
+Your UCI PhotoID will serve as your copy card for copying and xeroxing at the UCI Libraries.
+It requires that money be added to it by inserting it in one of the Regenerator machines found ini the copy service units at each of the UCI Libraries.
 Enter a few dollars at a time and add to it when it is depleted.
 Costs will be debited at the rate of 8 cents per copy or xerox made; 12 cents per page of printing.

 Heads up researchers!
 Beginning FY 2020 (October 2019) Federal funders now require ORCID iD registration for all new fellowship, research training, education, and career development proposals.